 Problem of Practice for NUSD

-Envision Newark Unified School District as a STEAM focused school district where coherent curriculum in science, technology, engineering, arts and math were aligned with the common core standards then students would be…
+Newark Unified School District is a STEAM focused school district where coherent curriculum in science, technology, engineering, arts and math are aligned with the common core standards to prepare students to be…

 - Capable of conducting real-world STEAM projects and inquiry;